 With its refreshed Breitling Colt 36 SuperQuartz model, the Swiss brand finally notices the demographics targeted by Dove’s Real Beauty campaign that began more than a decade ago.
 Designed with slightly larger wrists in mind, the new Colt 36 may be a bit too large for a skinnier type of girls that French fashion houses love so much, but, come on, let’s celebrate some diversity here!

 The idea of substituting the usual silvered or enameled dial with a tinted sapphire crystal is by no means new.
 Corum, for example, used it for its massive Admiral’s Cup Minute Repeater Tourbillon 45, while Omega employed the concept for the gorgeous Skeletonized Tourbillon Co-Axial Platinum.
 However, this new Girard-Perregaux Vintage 1945 Large Date, Moon-Phases (refs.
-25882-11-223-BB6B & 25882-52-222-BB6B) (ah, that descriptive naming!) looks like one of the most exciting “regular” models delivered by the brand during the recent couple of years.
+25882-11-223-BB6B & 25882-52-222-BB6B) (ah, that descriptive naming!) looks like one of the most exciting “regular” models recently delivered by the brand.

 Last year, the Swiss watchmaking brand has expanded its Vintage 1945 collection with a beautiful automatic chronograph.
 A version in rose gold retailed for more than €26,000, so a version in stainless steel, twice less expensive, was introduced in parallel.
 It looks like the version in steel proved more successful among connoisseurs, so, this year, the company presents an updated version: the 2013 Girard-Perregaux Vintage 1945 XXL Chronograph in Steel (Ref.
 25883-11-221-BB6C).